 Reminders for Iphone

 If you need to take photos of something as a reference for your next piece, record it in your planner, then push it to Reminders.
-If you want to tell everyone to come to an exhibition you’re involved in, create a posting schedule in your planner and start publicising it online.
-This is a great way to stay organised and the best way to ensure you have regular content being created.
+This is a great way to stay organised.
 Plan to do it!
 I honestly can’t get by without my planner, I look at it every single morning to remind myself of what it is I’ve got planned for the day.
 It’s a 10 minute job that sets you up for success.

 Notes for iPhone